fildeee/ELEC5620_DOLMA/README.md

 DOLMA

+### TO RUN BACKEND
+run app.py

 ### TO RUN FRONTEND
+in a new terminal
-cd into dolma
+cd into frontend
-npm install
-npm run dev
+npm i (first time only, or when new dependancies have been added) npm run dev click link
-click link